Raygun - Ridicule vs. Respect

 3. Defence / respect

-Whilst the ridicule over Gunn's performance was in many ways overwhelming, it was quickly, though not immediately, followed by both official and individual defence.
-The most prominent were from the manager of the Australian Olympic team, one of the official judges of the competition Martin Gilian, and a former coach of the Chinese team who, most significantly, praised the fact that Gunn's performance had given the sport unprecedented media exposure. the various defences highlighted the following elements of the debate and facts surrounding the performance:
+Whilst the ridicule over Rachael Gunn's performance was in many ways overwhelming, it was quickly, though not immediately, followed by both official and individual defence.
+The most prominent defenders were the manager of the Australian Olympic team, one of the official judges of the competition Martin Gilian, and a former coach of the Chinese team who, most significantly, praised the fact that Gunn's performance had given the sport unprecedented media exposure.
+The various defenses highlighted the following elements of the debate and facts surrounding the performance:

 - Gunn was the best Australian female breakdancer eligible for the Paris Olympic competition.
-Obviously she was likely not the best Australian female breakdancer, for nobody knows who that is, despite claims on social media that there were many such individuals out there.
-Unfortunately they had not participated in the relevant competitions over the years which lead to Olympic eligibility.
+Obviously she was likely not the best Australian female breakdancer in Australia at that time, for nobody knew who that was, despite claims on social media that there were many such individuals out there.
+Unfortunately, such individuals had not participated in the relevant competitions over the years which lead to Olympic eligibility for Gunn and others.

 - Gunn recognised that her age and physical condition was a disadvantage in the context of an Olympic competition.
 As such, she decided to focus on artistic elements, rather than athleticism, which she knew she could not compete against.
-The competition judge noted that and commented upon it as a positive.
-The fact that it did not result in competition points was an unrelated matter.
+The competition judge noted that, and commented upon it as a positive aspect of her performances on the day.
+The fact that it did not result in publically released competition points was an unrelated matter, as outlined above.

 - Gunn did the best she could do as the representative of Australia.
 As such, she appears to have expanded her performance to include local elements such as the Kangaroo Dance.
-For this she was both ridiculed and accused of cultural appropriation.
+For this patriotic move she was subsequently both ridiculed and accused of cultural appropriation.
+She was not deserving of such treatment.
+The kangaroo is an internationally recognised symbol of Australia.
+Many such symbols derive from historic precedent and can be accused of being examples of cultural appropriation, whether they be based on cultures such as British, Indigenous or other.

 -----------------------